dsc-courses/dsc80-2023-wi/project5.md

 ### Recipes and Ratings 🍽

-* Predict the rating of recipes.
+* Predict ratings of recipes.
 * Predict the number of minutes to prepare recipes.
-* Predict the numer of steps in recipes.
+* Predict the number of steps in recipes.
-* Predict the calories of recipes.
+* Predict calories of recipes.

 ### Power Outages 🔋